About GDAX/Coinbase Pro

-GDAX changed it’s name to COinbase Pro last year, read our article to understand exactly what happened.
+GDAX changed it’s name to Coinbase Pro last year, read our article to understand exactly what happened…

 Coinbase was founded by Brian Armstrong and Fred Ehrsam in 2011, with operations beginning in 2012 once they listed Bitcoin for open trading.
-Brian Armstrong formerly worked as a software engineer for AirBNB, prior to launching Coinbase.
+Brian Armstrong formerly worked as a software engineer for Airbnb, prior to launching Coinbase.
 This review is not about Coinbase, but before we jump to GDAX, it is important to understand where it came from.

 After starting its operations in 2016, GDAX received a mixed response from users.
 The founders of Coinbase aimed to launch GDAX as a dedicated platform for seasonal traders and expert users.
-The interface of GDAX is not as simple as many other cryptocurrency exchanges out there however this has not put users off as it continues to build a stellar reputation.
+The interface of GDAX is not as simple as many other cryptocurrency exchanges out there, however this has not put users off as it continues to build a stellar reputation.
 Another positive GDAX has is that it provides a seamless and smooth transfer of accounts from Coinbase.
 If you are an existing Coinbase customer, you can easily move your account to GDAX.

 GDAX has limited support worldwide.
 It is not available in all countries, only the USA, UK, Singapore, Canada, Australia and Europe.
 It has an option for USA, UK and European customers to trade using their government issued currency, but this luxury isn’t available to the customers from Canada, Australia and Singapore.
-GDAX allows only three Fiat currencies namely – the US Dollar, the Euro and the British Pound.
+GDAX allows only three Fiat currencies, namely: the US Dollar, the Euro and the British Pound.

 Despite being a sister company of Coinbase, GDAX offers very low fees on transactions and trading.
 Ranging from 0.1% to 0.25%, the fees of GDAX are dramatically lower than that of Coinbase, which can charge between 1.5% to 4% and higher, especially when using a credit card or debit card for payments.

-ADVANTAGES OF GDAX/Coinbase Pro
+Advantages of GDAX/Coinbase Pro

-- GDAX can be seem as a traders dream because they allow marginal trading, unlike other cryptocurrency exchanges that do not.
+- GDAX can be seen as a traders dream because they allow marginal trading, unlike many other cryptocurrency exchanges that do not.
 This means that you don’t need to put the full size of the trade down whilst still gaining the maximum profits.
 The flip side being that you will realise the maximum losses as well.

 - This cryptocurrency exchange has one of the lowest fee structures.
 It charges between 0.1% to 0.25% for transactions.
 Like Poloniex, it follows a maker-taker model, but it has zero maker fees.
 That means, someone who wants to ‘buy’ a crypto-asset does not need to pay any additional fees, which is amazing!
 But the taker (seller) has to pay certain fees.
 The fees vary from currency to currency, and also on the volume to be traded.
 If you are trading high volume, your fees will be lower.

-- GDAX’s interface, and model resonates completely with experienced trading platforms.
+- GDAX’s interface and model resonates completely with experienced trading platforms.
 Those who want to take their trading game a notch higher, must use GDAX for its information-rich interface.

-- It allows customers to deposit three different currencies – USD, Euro and Pound Sterling.
+- It allows customers to deposit three different currencies: USD, Euro and Pound Sterling.
 Users can make the deposits using either bank transfers or credit/debit cards.

 - They have robust and safe security features.
 They allow 2FA (two factor authentication), which acts as an extra layer of security to your funds.